The CIA's Secret Quest For Mind Control: Torture, LSD And A 'Poisoner In Chief'

 On how MK-ULTRA experimented on prisoners, including crime boss Whitey Bulger

 Whitey Bulger was one of the prisoners who volunteered for what he was told was an experiment aimed at finding a cure for schizophrenia.
 As part of this experiment, he was given LSD every day for more than a year.
-He later realized that this had nothing to do with schizophrenia, and he was a guinea pig in a government experiment aimed at seeing what people's long term reactions to LSD was.
+He later realized that this had nothing to do with schizophrenia and he was a guinea pig in a government experiment aimed at seeing what people's long-term reactions to LSD was.
 Essentially, could we make a person lose his mind by feeding him LSD every day over such a long period?

 Bulger wrote afterward about his experiences, which he described as quite horrific.
 He thought he was going insane.
 He wrote, "I was in prison for committing a crime, but they committed a greater crime on me."
-And towards the end of his life, Bulger came to realize the truth of what had happened to him and he actually told his friends that he was going to find that doctor in Atlanta who was the head of that experiment program in the penitentiary and go kill him.
+And towards the end of his life, Bulger came to realize the truth of what had happened to him, and he actually told his friends that he was going to find that doctor in Atlanta who was the head of that experiment program in the penitentiary and go kill him.

 On the CIA hiring Nazi doctors and Japanese torturers to learn methods

-The CIA mind-control project, MK-ULTRA, was essentially a continuation of work that began in Japanese and Nazi concentration camps.
+The CIA mind control project, MK-ULTRA, was essentially a continuation of work that began in Japanese and Nazi concentration camps.
 Not only was it roughly based on those experiments, but the CIA actually hired the vivisectionists and the torturers who had worked in Japan and in Nazi concentration camps to come and explain what they had found out so that we could build on their research.

 For example, Nazi doctors had conducted extensive experiments with mescaline at the Dachau concentration camp, and the CIA was very interested in figuring out whether mescaline could be the key to mind control that was one of their big avenues of investigation.
 So they hired the Nazi doctors who had been involved in that project to advise them.